Sindri (mythology): A dwarf

 Völuspá (37) mentions "a hall of gods, of the lineage of Sindri" located northward, in Niðavellir.
-There are several reasons to think that Sindri is probably a dwarf: his name is related with forging and the hall is made of gold (dwarves are said to be skillful smiths), the location of the hall is Niðavellir, which possibly means "dark fields" (dwarves live away from the sunlight).
+There are several reasons to think that Sindri is a dwarf: his name is related with forging and the hall is made of gold (dwarves are said to be skillful smiths), the location of the hall is Niðavellir, which possibly means "dark fields" (dwarves live away from the sunlight).